Nîmes-Montpellier HSR Rail By-Pass

 The Nimes-Montpellier rail by-pass is a ground-breaking project.
 It’s the first high speed line in France to be specifically designed to handle “combined” passenger/freight traffic in France.

-SYSTRA is a member of the OC’VIA Consortium, which won the HSL design and construction contract.
-SYSTRA is in charge of integrated project management, with SETEC.
-Its activities include:
+SYSTRA was a member of the OC’VIA Consortium, which won the HSL design and construction contract.
+SYSTRA was in charge of integrated project management, with SETEC.
+Its activities included:

 - Preliminary technical designs and feasibility studies (infrastructure and superstructure),

 - The design of the new line, freight links and connections to the national railway network,

 - Management and follow-up of administrative issues and associated procedures,

 - Safety management, verifying all changes made to civil engineering designs and railway equipment,

 - Management of Reliability, Availability and Maintainability activities during the design phase,

 - Interface management,